blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/XML_injection6.java.md

 # Answer

-It is a XML injection issue. 'author','type' and 'language' parameters are not being sanitized while building 'library.xml' file.
+It is an XML injection issue. 'author','type' and 'language' parameters are not being sanitized while building 'library.xml' file.
 The attacker can manipulate the file content more then she/he is supposed to do.